dbarton-uk/christmas-market/README.md

 # Christmas Market

-The project is based on the [Bath Christmas Market 2018](https://bathchristmasmarket.co.uk).
-It looks at the following use cases:
+The project is inspired by the [Bath Christmas Market 2018](https://bathchristmasmarket.co.uk).
+It aims to address these use cases:

 1) Given a set of chalets to visit, define an optimum travel route between the chalets such that each of the set is visited at least once.